playframework/playframework/documentation/manual/Migration22.md

 ### Action composition

-We are now recommending that action composition be done at the `EssentialAction` level, not the `Action` level, and that end users write their own `ActionBuilder` implementations for building actions.
+We are now recommending that action composition be done using [`ActionBuilder`](api/scala/index.html#play.api.mvc.ActionBuilder) implementations for building actions.

-TODO: Update/write documentation on how to do this, best practices etc.
+Details on how to do these can be found [here|ScalaActionsComposition].

 ### Filters